 - Adopting modern platforms that provide real-time PostgreSQL change data capture (CDC) for ongoing sync with minimal downtime.

-In this guide, we’ll explore the best Postgres migration tools in 2025, ranging from open-source utilities to enterprise-ready platforms.
+In this guide, we cover the best Postgres migration tools in 2026, including data migration platforms, open-source utilities, schema migration frameworks, and enterprise-grade solutions.
 At the top of the list is Estuary, a right-time data integration platform that simplifies Postgres-to-anywhere migration without the complexity of traditional methods.

 PostgreSQL is widely used for modern applications, but migrating it across versions, clouds, or into analytics platforms can be challenging.
 The right Postgres migration tool helps reduce downtime, ensure data integrity, and simplify the process.

-Below, we’ve listed the top PostgreSQL migration tools in 2025.
+Below, we have listed the top PostgreSQL migration tools in 2026, covering data migration platforms, open-source utilities, and schema management frameworks.

 1. Estuary